F3dai/f3dai.github.io/_posts/2020-06-12-Mr-Robot-TryHackMe.md

 ![key 1](https://imgur.com/AF6X5mm.png)

-This is the first key for the challange.
+This is the first key for the challenge.

 There wasn't much else to find.
 Wordpress boxes usually entail brute-forcing but I have no usernames.
 We were given that dictionary from earlier so maybe the username is in there.